jfinkels/flask-restless/docs/customizing.rst

           """
           pass

-      def patch_many_postprocessor(query=None, data=None, **kw):
+      def patch_many_postprocessor(query=None, data=None, search_params=None,
+                                   **kw):
-          """Accepts two arguments: `query`, which is the SQLAlchemy query which was inferred from the search parameters in the query string, and `data`, which is the dictionary representation of the JSON response which will be returned to the client.
+          """Accepts three arguments: `query`, which is the SQLAlchemy query which was inferred from the search parameters in the query string, `data`, which is the dictionary representation of the JSON response which will be returned to the client, and `search_params`, which is a dictionary containing the search parameters for the request.

           """
           pass